dev-jatin-mehra/BlackShort/README.md

 ## About Me

-I'm a passionate frontend developer from India with a strong background in web and mobile application development.
+I'm a passionate software developer from India with a strong background in web and mobile application development.
 Here are some key highlights about me:

 - 🔭 I'm currently studying Computer Science.
 - 👯 I'm eager to collaborate on exciting AI projects.